rohitshekar/Technicalquestions/README.md

 # Technicalquestions
 Question 1: By default are django signals executed synchronously or asynchronously?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic

-A)By default  django signals are  executed synchronously a sender can have multiple reciver function sunscribed to it and all reciever function called one at a time in order they have registered. example code
+A)By default  django signals are  executed synchronously a sender can have multiple receiver function sunscribed to it and all receiever function called one at a time in order they have registered. example code
-Here we user django built in model user and built in signals logged_in,logged_out Here sender is user and reciver function is login_success,login_step2 login_success executes when user logs in django admin page and after login_step2 is called then login succesfully is printed in  terminal
+Here we user django built in model user and built in signals logged_in,logged_out Here sender is user and receiver function is login_success,login_step2 login_success executes when user logs in django admin page and after login_step2 is called then login succesfully is printed in  terminal

 from django.contrib.auth.signals import user_logged_in,user_logged_out,user_login_failed